protocol/beyond-bitswap/testbed/probe/README.md

 ## Beyond Bitswap Probe
-This is a simple CLI tool to help debug the exchange of content between different IPFS nodes.
+This is a simple CLI tool to help debug and test the exchange of content between different IPFS nodes.

 ### Usage
 * To run the tool use: